 Just Hanging Out features a delightful baby Opossum who is just learning to climb.
 This cute baby is highlighted against the shadows in the background, and contrasts nicely with the foreground grasses and the purple wild vetch (a type of American wildflowers).
 The Opossum is native to America and is commonly known for "playing possum" (pretending to be dead) when it senses danger.
 Artist Pastel Pencils and Panpastels on Clairefontaine Pastelmat.
 Size A4.
 Reference photo by Dreamstime Framed an ready to hang.
+Framed art pictured above is for demonstration purposes only, actual frame styles and colours may vary.

 Just Hanging Out